 Community Liaison Office (CLO) Program

-For over 30 years the Community Liaison Office (CLO) program has provided support to U.S. government employees and family members who are assigned to American embassies and consulates abroad.
-FLO extends its services to overseas communities through the management of the Community Liaison Office program at over 200 missions worldwide, including several unaccompanied posts such as Baghdad, Kabul, and Islamabad.
-The CLO Coordinator position, also known as CLO, is occupied by a U.S. citizen spouse Appointment-Eligible Family Member (AEFM) of a direct-hire employee assigned to post.
-The CLO holds a sensitive Family Member Appointment (FMA) position and requires a Top Secret security clearance.
+For more than 30 years, the Community Liaison Office (CLO) program has provided support to U.S. government employees and family members who are assigned to American embassies and consulates abroad.
+FLO extends its services to overseas communities through the management of the CLO program at more than 200 missions worldwide, including several unaccompanied posts.
+The CLO Coordinator position, also known as CLO, is occupied by a U.S. citizen spouse of a direct-hire employee assigned to post.
+The CLO requires a Top Secret security clearance.

-Their duties are defined in the following eight areas of responsibility:
+Their liaison duties are defined in the following eight areas of responsibility:

 The CLO program is charged with building community spirit and enhancing morale at post.
 CLOs do not have official funding for morale/recreational events or programs and rely on self-supporting events or fundraising activities.
 CLOs depend on the volunteer efforts of employees and family members to share their time and their talents to address community needs.

 FLO provides training, resources, guidance, and support to the worldwide CLO program and the CLO Coordinator to support employees and family members overseas.
-CLO responsibilities are outlined in this brochure.
+Learn more about CLO responsibilities.

 Information provided by the Family Liaison Office.